4 Chapter 4 – Preliminary Orbit Determination

 Figure 2: Space Surveillance Network (Source: U.S. Space Command/SpaceNews, 2018).

 In this chapter, we will concentrate on the observation data we might obtain from a typical ground station and learn how to convert those measurements into position and velocity vectors for the satellite.
 This initial observation data, or a satellite’s tracking data, is called an ephemeris.
-Later in this book we will discover how to predict where a satellite will be in the future using an initial ephemeris and Kepler’s Predication problem.
-Assuming we have a set of future orbital elements, we will then determine how to find observation data for a ground station in order to communicate with the satellite at a future time.
-This concept is pictured below.
+Later in this book, we will discover how to predict where a satellite will be in the future using an initial ephemeris and Kepler’s Predication problem.
+Given future orbital elements, we will determine how to obtain observation data for a ground station to communicate with the satellite at a specified time.
+This concept is pictured below in Figure 3:

 Diagram illustrating the concept of obtaining observation data from a ground station and converting it into position and velocity vectors for a satellite.
 The initial observation data, known as an ephemeris, is crucial for tracking and understanding the satellite's current state.
 The image also hints at the future application of Kepler's Prediction problem, where future orbital elements are used to predict the satellite's position, allowing for the planning of future communications with ground stations.